lab-cosmo/chemiscope/paper/paper.md

 Chemiscope 1.0 is implemented as a TypeScript visualization library with the Python package providing platform-specific integrations.
-The Python API can be used to build a chemiscope dataset from atomic structures, associated properties, and visualization settings, and export it in the JSON schema consumed by the JavaScript renderer.
+The Python API can be used to build a Chemiscope dataset from atomic structures, associated properties, and visualization settings, and export it in the JSON schema consumed by the JavaScript renderer.
 The interface is organized into linked map, structure, and information panels.
 The map panel uses Plotly.js to render 2D and 3D scatter plots [@plotlyjs], the structure panel uses